| PDF VERSION||npc-circular-16-01-security-of-personal-data-in-government-agencies|

 SECTION 24.
 Emails.
 A government agency that transfers personal data by email must either ensure that the data is encrypted, or use a secure email facility that facilitates the encryption of the data, including any attachments.
 Passwords should be sent on a separate email.
 It is also recommended that agencies utilize systems that scan outgoing emails and attachments for keywords that would indicate the presence of personal data and, if appropriate, prevent its transmission.

-SECTION 25.
 Personal Productivity Software.
 A government agency shall implement access controls to prevent agency personnel from printing or copying personal data to personal productivity software like word processors and spreadsheets that do not have any security or access controls in place.

 SECTION 26.
 Portable Media.
 A government agency that uses portable media, such as disks or USB drives, to store or transfer personal data must ensure that the data is encrypted.
 Agencies that use laptops to store personal data must utilize full disk encryption.